Greenstone, Ontario: History

-Tom Powers and Phil Silams staked what became the Northern Empire Mine (1925-1988) near Beardmore, which produced a total of 149,493 ounces of gold.
-The Little Long Lac Mine (1934-1953) produced 605,449 ounces of gold, besides producing scheelite.
+Tom Powers and Phil Silams staked what became the Northern Empire Mine (1925–1988) near Beardmore, which produced a total of 149,493 ounces of gold.
+The Little Long Lac Mine (1934–1953) produced 605,449 ounces of gold, besides producing scheelite.
 J.M.
 Wood and W.T.
-Brown developed the Sturgeon River Gold Mine (1936-1942), which produced 73,438 ounces of gold.
-James and Russell Cryderman found and Karl Springer incorporated what became known as the Leitch Gold Mine (1936-1968), which produced 861,982 ounces of gold from 0.92 grade ore.
+Brown developed the Sturgeon River Gold Mine (1936–1942), which produced 73,438 ounces of gold.
+James and Russell Cryderman found and Karl Springer incorporated what became known as the Leitch Gold Mine (1936–1968), which produced 861,982 ounces of gold from 0.92 grade ore.
 The Bankfield Gold Mines produced 66,416 ounces by 1942.
-Tomball Mines (1938-1942), started by Tom and Bill Johnson, produced 69,416 ounces.
-The Magnet Mine (1938-1942) produced 152,089 ounces.
-The Hard Rock Mine (1938-1951) produced 269,081 ounces, while the MacLeod-Cockshutt (1938-1970) produced 1,516,980 ounces.
+Tomball Mines (1938–1942), started by Tom and Bill Johnson, produced 69,416 ounces.
+The Magnet Mine (1938–1942) produced 152,089 ounces.
+The Hard Rock Mine (1938–1951) produced 269,081 ounces, while the MacLeod-Cockshutt (1938–1970) produced 1,516,980 ounces.

 In the 1970s pulp and paper operations near the town resulted in growth in the town's population to its peak of approximately 1,200.
 However, at this point, cost controls in the railway industry meant that service and maintenance could be consolidated at points much more distant from one another than had been common in the first half of the 20th century.
 As a result, the value of Nakina as a railway service community was greatly diminished, to the point where the railway was no longer a substantial employer in the town.
 Also in the 1970s, a radio station was launched in Longlac as CHAP on the AM dial; this station left the air by the late 1970s.

 The town remains focused on tourism, diminished pulp and paper operations and support of other more northern communities (food, fuel and transportation).
-Mining and minerals industries are often seen as a source of further growth, though the Canadian Shield geology of the area makes extraction of minerals like gold an expensive operation.
+Mining and minerals industries are seen as a potential source of further growth.

 As of 2009, a proposed ore transport point around Nakina, as part of the Ring of Fire development, may shift the emphasis of local industry from logging back to mining.
 In 2010 the Ring of Fire development, proposed James Bay rail link and placement of processing plants remains of great economic interest for the region.
 Development was expected to cost more than $1.5 billion.
 In 2019, negotiations with communities were continuing.

 On 19 February 2011, Beardmore was temporarily evacuated after a major explosion ruptured the TransCanada pipeline in the community.

+In May 2016, the municipality was placed under a state of emergency due to the approach of forest fires.
+Flames reached within 500m of the municipal buildings in Geraldton and crossed the runway of the town's airport, but no structures were lost.

+On August 29, 2024, the Greenstone gold mine was officially opened, bringing gold mining back to Greenstone for the first time since the 1970s.